List of The Galaxy Railways characters: Charlie

-One of the two Eagle Fighter pilots introduced during Season 2.
-His Eagle was shot down during the defense of Planet Fatom in Season 2.
+One of the two Eagle Fighter pilots introduced during Season 2, his Eagle was shot down during the defense of Planet Fatom in Season 2.

 Doris

 One of the two Eagle Fighter pilots introduced during Season 2.

 Wataru Yuuki

 Wataru is the first Captain of Big One mentioned in the series.
 He is husband to Kanna and the father of Manabu and Mamoru.
 In the first episode he sacrifices himself to save his crew and the galaxy from a destroyer coming through a warp hole - breaking the hearts of his wife and his children but leaving a legacy of self-sacrifice and duty.

 Owen

 Owen was one of Bruce's earlier partners.
 Much like Manabu he was headstrong and stubborn, but even more so.
 He died in the line of duty at Bruce's side.

 Frell

 Frell is a girl from an alternate universe.
 She was on an interstellar cruise with a group of friends when the ship was destroyed during an electromagnetic storm.
 Her escape pod then slipped through an inter-dimensional fault line and was transported to the Galaxy Railways universe.
 Her pod was then found by Sirius Platoon.
+She is about 10–13 years old.

 She has remarkable cooking ability and was installed as Temporary Head Chef of Sirius Platoon during the latter half of Season 2.